Click points. Spin shapes. See what's connected on a sphere.

 Share & export

-Share copies a URL that restores the current configuration (A, B, anchor, shape, spin).
+Share copies a URL that restores the current configuration — the Two-Point origin and destination, the cross-track test point, the polyhedron anchor, plus its shape and spin.
 Open the URL in a new tab to verify restore.
 GeoJSON / KML downloads contain the current polyhedron's vertices + edge segments.